 - Persistent disk SSD(GB): how much total SSD disk you can have attached at once to your task VMs

 - Local SSD(GB): how much SSD is attached directly to the server running the task VMs.
-You can learn more here.
+You can learn more in Google's documentation.
 This quota only applies if you are using local SSD in your task.

 If you bump up against your resource quota, Terra will not be able to secure the CPUs, GPUs or PD requested, and your workflow or Cloud Environment analysis will run very slowly or not at all.